HOHMANN ORBITS

 occurs once in that cycle.
 For Mars and Earth this cycle is

-Thus, a launch window for a Hohmann flight to Mars from Earth comes
+A launch window for a Hohmann flight to Mars from Earth comes once

-once in 780 days!
-The same interval stands between launches from Mars
+in 780 days!
+The same interval stands between launches from Mars back

 Guido vonPirquet